scalacenter/scalafix/docs/users/related-projects.md

 [Lessons from Building Static Analysis Tools at Google](https://cacm.acm.org/magazines/2018/4/226371-lessons-from-building-static-analysis-tools-at-google/fulltext) for an in-depth write-up about lint-on-compile vs. lint-after-compile.

-- Compilation overhead of the semanticdb-scalac compiler plugin (that Scalafix requires) is ~7-25%, which is likely higher than the WartRemover compiler plugin (I haven't measured).
 - WartRemover has more linter rules out of the box than Scalafix.
 - It is easier to write/test/share/run new/custom rules with Scalafix.
 The Scalafix API does not require familiarity with scalac compiler internals.